mitul3737/Certification-Preparation-Directory/HashiCorp/Terraform_Associate/README.md

 ![alt text](image-113.png)

-Then when using the terraform plan command, we can see moew  logs than usual to track the issue.
+Then when using the terraform plan command, we can see more  logs than usual to track the issue.

 ![alt text](image-114.png)